Mindtribe/MTBuild/README.md

 #### Automatic Library Dependencies ####

-MTBuild library projects allow you to specify API header locatinos for library project configurations.
-If you list a library project as a dependency of an application project, MTbuild will automatically include the library's API header paths when compiling the application.
-Additionally, it will automatically link the application with the library.
+MTBuild library projects allow you to specify API header locations for framework and static library project configurations.
+If you list a framework or a static library project as a dependency of an application project, MTbuild will automatically include the framework or library's API header paths when compiling the application.
+Additionally, it will automatically link the application with the framework or library.
 This is intended to facilitate the scenario where you're building both a library and an application from a Workspace.
 To use the library from the application, you simply need to list the library as a dependency and MTBuild will make sure the application can use it.

 Note that this does not work with non-MTBuild libraries.
 If you list a non-MTBuild Rake library task as a dependency of a MTBuild project, you will need to manually add the library's headers and library file to the project.
+If you have a precompiled 3rd-party library, you might consider wrapping it in a framework project so that you can use the Automatic Library Dependencies mechanism.

 ###### Automatic Library Dependencies Example #####